Nessi-datatool/nessi/docs/REPORTING.md

 - **Automation**: Reports can be generated automatically using cron jobs or CI/CD pipelines
 - **Data Pipelines**: Include report generation as a step in your data processing pipelines
-- **Monitoring Systems**: Generate reports on a schedule and send notifications when issues are detected
+- **File-Based Monitoring**: Generate reports on a schedule and use file watchers to trigger notifications
-- **Documentation**: Include reports in your data documentation systems
+- **Documentation**: Include reports in your data documentation systems by copying the generated files

 ## Examples